urschrei/convertbng/README.rst

    -  use ``convert_etrs89()``

--  transform ETRS89 Eastings and Northings to ETRS89 latitude and longitude, **very quickly** (the transformation does not use OSTN02):
+-  transform ETRS89 Eastings and Northings to ETRS89 longitude
+   and latitude, **very quickly** (the transformation does not use OSTN02):

    -  use ``convert_etrs89_to_lonlat()``